 When done manually all of these operations can be time consuming and prone to error.
 In 2020, the IRS imposed more than $4.9 billion in fines for issues such as nonpayment and faulty checks.

-Here is the best payroll software for your business.
+Here is a list of the 10 best payroll software for your small business.

-We examined 10 different payroll systems to assist you in selecting the best payroll software for your company.
+We examined 10 different payroll systems to assist you in selecting the best payroll software for your small business.
 We considered price, simplicity of use, critical interfaces, efficiency, analytical functions and service.

 - Gusto is one of the best payroll software that gives you a complete package for your small business at an affordable price.

-- QuickBooks Payroll is best for businessmen who utilize the QuickBooks accounting system.
+- QuickBooks Payroll is best for small businesses who utilize the QuickBooks accounting system.

 - Patriot Payroll could also be one of the cheapest payroll software which is very useful for smaller companies.